stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.md

 states
 > "**Changing a standard system property may have unpredictable results unless otherwise specified.**
 > Property values may be cached during initialization or on first use.
-> Setting a standard property after initialization … may not have the desired effect."
+> Setting a standard property after initialization &hellip; may not have the desired effect."

 So the only reliable way of setting the default line separator is by specifying the value of the `line.separator` Java system property when starting a JVM process.
 Once this is done, methods like [`java.io.PrintStream.println()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/io/PrintStream.html#println())